Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    * The `message` parameter was not specified or was empty."," ``{""fields"": [""title""], ""explanation"": ""we need something here"", ""message"": ""Bad Request"", ""reason"": ""NO_TEXT""}``
    "
-   "INVALID_ID","400","* The specified removal reason ID was not found.

-   * The specified removal reason ID contained invalid characters (e.g., it contained uppercase letters)."," ``{""fields"": [""reason_id""], ""explanation"": ""The specified id is invalid"", ""message"": ""Bad Request"", ""reason"": ""INVALID_ID""}``
+   "INVALID_ID","400","The specified removal reason ID was not found."," ``{""fields"": [""reason_id""], ""explanation"": ""The specified id is invalid"", ""message"": ""Bad Request"", ""reason"": ""INVALID_ID""}``
    "
    "TOO_LONG","400","* The value specified for `title` is over 50 characters.